ekattoor/TimeSeries_and_LSTM/README.md

 # TimeSeries_and_LSTM
-Application of Recurrent Neural Network on Time series data
+This project attempts the application of Recurrent Neural Network (LSTM and stacked LSTM) on Time series data.
+We have used data of  BTC-USD (Bitcoin USD) from Yahoo Finance to run Time Series analysis with the help of LSTM models.
+Since Time Series data is sequential in nature, LSTM models can be applied to forecast values.